goodwid/route-scout/DOCUMENTATION.md

 # Route Lout - The rowdy router

+# Route Scout - Finds the paths for you!
 A framework that satisfies all your routing needs and makes your server-creating life much easier.
-May also make you look younger and more attractive.
+Also makes you look younger and more attractive.
 Results may vary.

 ## Features